1st Sign of a Magnesium Deficiency

 The Role of Magnesium in Enzyme Functions

 Enzymes are biological catalysts that speed up chemical reactions within cells.
-Research shows magnesium is involved with many enzymatic processes including those responsible for protein synthesis and energy production.
+Research shows magnesium is involved with many enzymatic processes, including those responsible for protein synthesis and energy production.

-ATP, which is necessary for most metabolic activities and requires magnesium to be biologically active, can lead to hypocalcemia or lower potassium levels if there are insufficient amounts of the mineral.
-Without sufficient levels of this vital mineral, your body could experience hypocalcemia or lower potassium levels - conditions linked with fatigue and weakness among other symptoms.
+Adenosine triphosphate (ATP), which is necessary for most metabolic activities and requires magnesium to be biologically active, can lead to hypocalcemia or lower potassium levels if there are insufficient amounts of the mineral.

-Beyond its involvement with enzyme activity and metabolism regulation, it also contributes significantly towards maintaining normal nerve and muscle function as well as steady heart rhythm.
-Studies suggest a deficiency can lead to abnormal electrical activity resulting in involuntary muscle contractions or even seizures; personality changes such as anxiety may occur too due to low magnesium status.
+Studies suggest a deficiency can lead to abnormal electrical activity, resulting in involuntary muscle contractions or even seizures; personality changes such as anxiety may occur, too, due to low magnesium status.

 Common Causes Leading to Magnesium Deficiency